alexbalmus/dci_java_playground/README.md

 If you are new to Data-Context-Interaction, then it's recommended you read the following article first: https://fulloo.info/Documents/ArtimaDCI.html

+Please note that given Java's dynamic limitations and the considerations mentioned below, this implementation is a "wrapper approach" and therefore is not true DCI: https://fulloo.info/doku.php?id=why_isn_t_it_dci_if_you_use_a_wrapper_object_to_represent_the_role

 DCI is a valuable (but not very well known) use case oriented design & architecture approach and OOP paradigm shift.
 Due to its particular characteristics, it's rather difficult to implement in a strongly typed programming language like Java.
 Two reference examples have been provided by DCI's authors, one using a library called